FrancesCoronel/intro-cs/computer_science/websites.md

 - Practice providing useful critique.
 - Discuss code in both subjective and objective terms.
 - Strengthen your problem-solving skills by guiding others through the process.

+---

+![][image-6]

+## [Node School][6]
+> Choose-your-own-adventure style lessons and learn how to use node.js, npm and other related tools by writing code to solve realistic problems.

+---

+![][image-3]

+## [Typing.io][3]
+> Typing.io is a typing tutor/trainer for programmers.
+Typing.io's lessons are based on open source code, allow you to practice typing the key sequences that appear in real code.

 [1]:	http://codecademy.com/
 [2]:	http://codeschool.com/